manmanmano/IT_infrastructure/backup_restore.md

 # MYSQL DATA RESTORATION

-Firstly, login into the backup user:
+1) Login into the backup user:

-    sudo - backup
+    sudo su backup

-Secondly, restore MySQL data from the backup with the following command:
+2) Restore MySQL data from the backup with the following command:

     duplicity restore --no-encryption rsync://manmanmano@backup.clounsible.mano//home/manmanmano/mysql/ /home/backup/restore/

+3) Exit from the backup user:

+    exit

-Thirdly, login into the root user:
+4) Login into the root user:

     sudo su

-Lastly, paste the retrieved MySQL dump into the database as root using the following command:
+5) Paste the retrieved MySQL dump into the database as root using the following command:

     mysql < /home/backup/restore/agama.sql